subhayudutta/nitjsr-adsa-lab/README.md

-# Advanced Data Structures Lab – M.Tech Data Science and Engineering
+# Advanced Data Structures and Algorithms Lab – M.Tech Data Science and Engineering

 **National Institute of Technology (NIT), Jamshedpur**

-This repository contains the solution codes for the **Advanced Data Structures Laboratory** course.
+This repository contains the solution codes for the **Advanced Data Structures and Algorithms Laboratory** course.